 But what if we told you that you could actually benefit from Prime Day, if you played your cards right?
 Read on to learn what you could do differently this year to actually capitalize on the success of Prime Day — which you can apply to your marketing efforts to outsmart Amazon.

 Understand the New Back-to-School Paradigm

 Before you can start strategizing on how to outsmart Amazon, however, it’s important to understand how they completely changed back-to-school season with Prime Day.
-By creating a one-day shopping promotion during the second week in July — that sold over 100 million products this year (according to eMarketer) — Amazon effectively hijacked back-to-school season and moved it up to July.
+By creating a one-day shopping promotion during the second week in July — that sold over 100 million products last year (according to eMarketer) — Amazon has effectively hijacked back-to-school season and moved it up to July.
 And it makes sense, right — if consumers can get insane deals online in July, why would they wait until August or September to get traditional back-to-school deals from brick-and-mortar retailers?

 Run Deals Relative to Prime Day

 Instead of letting Amazon Prime Day hinder them, retailers should use the day to their advantage to increase back-to-school sales.
 There are three main ways retailers can run deals relative to Prime Day:

 - Target shoppers in the weeks leading up to Prime Day

 - Target shoppers actively shopping on Prime Day

 - Target shoppers who may have missed Prime Day with deals once it’s over

 Several savvy retailers have capitalized on one or more of these strategies to ride the waves of Prime Day.